Fejervarya

-Fejervarya is a genera of frogs in the family Dicroglossidae found in Asia.
+Fejervarya is a genus of frogs in the family Dicroglossidae found in Asia.
 First proposed in 1915 by István József Bolkay, a Hungarian naturalist, the genus did not see widespread adoption at first.
 As late as the 1990s it was generally included in Rana, but more recent studies have confirmed its distinctness.

 These frogs are remarkable for being extremely euryhaline by amphibian standards.
 Species such as the crab-eating frog (F. cancrivora) can thrive in brackish water, and its tadpoles can even survive in pure seawater.

 Systematics and taxonomy

-Fejervarya was first introduced as subgenus of Rana and later placed as subgenus as Limnonectes.
-It was treated as an independent genus first in 1998.
+The name of Fejervarya honors Hungarian zoologist Géza Gyula Fejérváry.
+It was first introduced as subgenus of Rana and later placed as subgenus of Limnonectes, and was treated as an independent genus first in 1998.
 However, Fejervarya sensu lato was found to be paraphyletic with respect to Sphaerotheca.
 This issue was eventually resolved in 2011 by splitting some species to the genus Zakerana (renamed in 2021 as Minervarya).
 Fejervarya, as now defined, is distributed from eastern India (Orissa) eastwards through Myanmar to southern China and Indochina to the islands of the Sunda Shelf as well as Japan.
 In contrast, Minervarya contains species from southern Asia (Sri Lanka and Indian subcontinent including Pakistan, Nepal, and Bangladesh).

 The widespread Cricket Frog (F. limnocharis) and some others have also been suspected to be cryptic species complexes since at least the 1970s, and indeed a few populations have been identified that almost certainly constitute undescribed species.

 Species

-The following 14 species are recognised in the genus Fejerverya:
+The following 15 species are recognised in the genus Fejerverya: